What are Heavy Events

 Heavy events date back to the 11th century where they were used to lift the morale of the King’s troops before battle.
 The strongest men were chosen as the King’s personal bodyguards and the fastest became his couriers.
 Implements used were those found around the blacksmith’s shop and available to the early Scotsman.
-Woodsmen produced the caber (Gaelic for tree); the blacksmith’s hammer became the hammer throw; scale weights used for measuring grain became the 56 lb. and 28 lb. weights for distance and height and a rounded riverbed stone made the ideal stone of strength.
+Woodsmen produced the caber (from ‘cabar’ – Scot’s Gaelic for rafter or beam); the blacksmith’s hammer became the hammer throw; scale weights used for measuring grain became the 56 lb. and 28 lb. weights for distance and height and a rounded riverbed stone made the ideal stone of strength.
 By the 16th century the games became festive occasions as can be seen in Fergus where crowds roar at the successful completion of these feats of strength.
-The World Heavy Events Competition takes place in Fergus in 2021.

 Often referred to as ‘The Widow Maker’ the 56lb weight for distance is the most technically and physically difficult of the three weight events.
 The implement is a 56lb mass suspended from a chain attached to a round or triangular handle that can be no longer than 18 inches.
 The force of this implement can rip the skin off the athlete’s hand.
 Standing in a 7’6” by 4’6” lined trig, the athlete must release the implement and maintain control in this confined space.
 The athletes typically use a two spin technique to generate speed and throw the weight as far as possible.
 Throws of 40 feet and farther are considered elite distances.

 The 28lb weight for distance is identical in design to the 56lb weight for distance, but weighs only 28lbs.
 The trig area is identical and athletes’ techniques are often similar to the 56, however the speed of rotation and distances are awe inspiring!
 Considered to be the ‘more civilized’ of the weights for distance, world-class throws are over 80 feet.